chipster/chipster-openshift/k3s/README.md

 ## Overview

-These instructions show how to install the Chipster web app verion 4 to an Ubuntu server.
+These instructions show how to install the Chipster web app version 4 to an Ubuntu server.

 Chipster is based on microservice architecture.
 There is about a dozen different services, but each of service tries to be relatively simple and independent.
 Each service is run in its own container.
 The containers are orchestrated with [Lightweight Kubernetes K3s](https://k3s.io).